marcinofulus/iCSEbook1/iCSE4school/source/iCSE4s_MAT_z09v1_EN_Polynomial_approximations.rst

 **Calculating the value of the derivative at the point.**

-Derivative of a function is of course a function so we can calculate the value of the derivative for the argument.
+Derivative of a function is a function so we can calculate the value of the derivative for the argument.

 **Below suitable examples.**